cdluminate/ProdL/ProdL.md

 Since the author is more or less an old-school UNIX/Linux proponent, this document will not introduce any Windows-specific or MacOS-specific information, and everything will be written may sense a strong odor of UNIX in this document.

 As a convention in the UNIX/Linux world, a notation composed by a word and a parenthesized number denotes reference to a manual page.
 For instance, `signal(7)` means the topic "signal" in manual page section 7.
 Type `man 7 signal` in a linux shell to read the document.

+When talking about keybindings, `Mod` means the modifier key for a specifically discussed program.
+For example, the `Mod` key for `tmux` is `Ctrl+b` by default.
+Any keybinding discussed in this document is case-sensitive.
+Any text rendered in mono-spaced font are case-sensitive.

 Table-of-Contents is only available in the PDF version of this document.